Ali Abdullah Ahmed

 Ali Abdullah Ahmed, also known as Salah Ahmed al-Salami (Arabic: علي عبدالله احمد) (August 1, 1979 – June 10, 2006), was a citizen of Yemen who died whilst being held as an enemy combatant in the United States Guantanamo Bay detainment camps, in Cuba.

 His Guantanamo Internment Serial Number was 693.
 Joint Task Force Guantanamo counter-terror analysts estimated he was born in 1977, in Ibb, Yemen.

 Ali Abdullah Ahmed died in custody on June 10, 2006.
 His death was announced by the Department of Defense as a suicide, on the same day that the deaths of two other detainees were said to be suicides.
-Their deaths received wide coverage in the media.
+The three deaths on the same day received wide coverage in the media.

 His younger brother, Muhammaed Yasir Ahmed Taher, also known as Yasir al-Simli, was also held in Guantanamo, until 2009.
 He was killed by a missile, launched from a drone, on March 2, 2017.

 Early life and background

 Ali Abdullah Ahmed was born in Yemen in 1979 and raised in a Muslim family.